linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

 ## Setting Up the Monitoring Clients
 ### 1. Exporting the metrics to Prometheus
 #### Export metrics using cAdvisor
 If you are running your containers in a virtual machine and want to expose metrics related to these containers to Prometheus, [cAdvisor](https://github.com/google/cadvisor) can be a handy tool.
-Note that cAdvidor runs in previleged mode and mounts the root of the filesystem as a volume.
+Note that cAdvidor runs in privileged mode and mounts the root of the filesystem as a volume.
 This might cause security issues if the container is not frequently updated.

 #### Custom Prometheus exporters
 If you want to use a custom exporter, there are plenty of other exporters listed in the [Prometheus official page](https://prometheus.io/docs/instrumenting/exporters/).

 ### 2. Adding the scrape config in Prometheus
-Once exporters are setup following the instructions mentioned in the User guide, edit the  `prometheus.yaml` to add the following configuration.
+Once exporters are set up following the instructions mentioned in the User guide, edit the  `prometheus.yaml` to add the following configuration.
 ```
   - job_name: cadvisor_vm1
     scrape_interval: 5s